Home

 "The Treasure State"

-This popular Montana state nickname goes all the way back to 1895 and is a reference to Montana's rich mineral resources (just like the Montana state motto), particularly that of the greatly desired gold and silver.
+This popular Montana state nickname goes all the way back to 1895 and is a reference to Montana's rich mineral resources (just like the Montana motto), particularly that of the greatly desired gold and silver.
 The findings of these treasured metals secured some lucky settlers' instant wealth in the mid 1800s.

 Besides these well sought metals, sapphires are also valuables that Montana's mountainous nature offers.
 This Montana nickname "Treasure State" was presented as a proud feature on the state's license plates from 1950-1966.